ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 Ensure that you complete the following tasks:

 - Create your service instance by using the Enterprise plan in one of the supported multi-zone locations.
 For more information, see [Choosing your plan](/docs/EventStreams?topic=EventStreams-plan_choose).

-Note: Enterprise plan in single zone location does not support private endpoint.
+The Enterprise plan in a single-zone location does not support private endpoints.
+{: codeblock}

 - Enable [Virtual Route Forwarding (VRF)](/docs/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud){: external} for your {{site.data.keyword.Bluemix_notm}} account.
 - Enable service endpoints connectivity by running the following command: